Amazon Web Services (AWS) is a major infrastructure of online and computing services run by Amazon.

 Amazon Web Services Review - Conclusion

-It's a great enterprise option, and while it can do web hosting really well, too, it's not an ideal option for everyone.
+AWS hosting is a great enterprise option, and while it can do web hosting really well, too, it's not an ideal option for everyone.

-- Not very user-friendly
+- Lacks user-friendly features